 Writing can be taught.
 In intensive four-day seminars, private consultations, and online, Robert McKee teaches the substance, structure, style, and principles of the grand art of story.
 McKee teaches the form of story, giving his students an insight into the nature and purpose of their art; what the writer does to thrill, touch and delight their audience, using cinema’s international presence and great works for clear examples.
 All these principles apply to the many different story media: novels, plays, journalism, and more.

-You will probably take the seminar many times.
-Many have: John Cleese, William Goldman, Paul Haggis, Peter Jackson, Jane Campion, Akiva Goldsman, Joan Rivers, Kirk Douglas, Meg Ryan, Drew Carey, Russell Brand, the entire writing staff of Pixar, and over 100,000 others have taken the seminar.
+Many have taken the seminar several times such as John Cleese, William Goldman, Paul Haggis, Peter Jackson, Jane Campion, Akiva Goldsman, Joan Rivers, Kirk Douglas, Meg Ryan, Drew Carey, Russell Brand, the entire writing staff of Pixar, and over 100,000 others have taken the seminar.
+Join them and their successes as you create your masterpiece!
 McKee has been teaching for decades and his students have collectively won at least 65 Oscars and 165 Emmys.

 “When the storytelling goes bad in society, the result is decadence.”

 “A culture cannot evolve without honest, powerful storytelling.
 When society repeatedly experiences glossy, hollowed-out, pseudo‐stories, it degenerates.
 We need true satires and tragedies, dramas and comedies that shine a clean light into the dingy corners of the human psyche and society.
 If not, as Yeats warned, ‘… the centre can not hold.'”